U.N. investigates reports of executions, abuses in Mali

 "The government is surprised by the allegations of abuses on the population attributed to the armed forces following the events in Tin-Hamma," it said.
 "The government rejects such accusations."

-The U.N. mission said it was concerned about an alarming escalation of fighting in several areas of northern Mali, which was in violation of the ceasefire and could jeopardise the peace deal.
+The U.N. mission said it was concerned about an alarming escalation of fighting in several areas of northern Mali, which was in violation of the ceasefire and could jeopardize the peace deal.

 Separately, it said 12 rockets hit its camp in Ber, about 50 km (30 miles) east of Timbuktu, on Friday.
 It did not name the attackers but said there were no casualties.